jimdigriz/debian-mssp4/README.md

       - left swipe on 'USB Storage' to boot off your USB key

 You should be able to boot into gparted now, and get something that lets you reduce the size of the NTFS partition; for me Windows took up 22GB of space so I left it in a 60GB partition to leave it enough room for Windows Update.

-**WARNING:** `gparted-live-0.24.0-2-amd64.iso` seems to lock up after a few minutes of running, you do *NOT* want this midway through the resize.
-All I can recommend is 'be quick', sorry.

 Once shrunk, you should test that you can still boot into Windows, and if you can, we are ready to move on (though you may wish to first go back into Window and re-enable hibernation, the paging file and Bitlocker).
 If not, you will have to figure out what is wrong.